-To ensure the utmost safety and security of our students, ASU employees who utilize social media networks will make certain that :
+To ensure the utmost safety and security of our students, ASU employees who utilize social media networks will make certain that:

-1100 works will make certain that.
 Tagging is disabled (tagging identifies someone else in a post, photo or status update that you share).
 Geotagging is disabled (the process of adding geographical information to various media in the form of metadata.
 The data usually consists of coordinates like latitude and longitude, but may include bearing, altitude, distance and place names) No last names used (only first name, last initial).
 Maintain Privacy at all times.
 Families that have opted out of photos and/or videos should never be showcased via social media.
-Employees of ASU may not disclose any information on any social media network that is confidential or proprietary to ASU

-Be Transparent: Perception can become reality.
+Employees of ASU may not disclose any information on any social media network that is confidential or proprietary to ASU Be Transparent: Perception can become reality.
 If you choose to engage with students and families in a social media context, do so in a professional manner, ever mindful that in the minds of students' families, colleagues and the public you are an ASU employee.
 Make it clear that any views you express are yours alone and do not necessarily reflect the views of ASU.

-Inform parents : teachers should inform parents prior to their child's involvement in projects using social media networks & applications.
-AS U Community Policy: Online Publishing and Social Media Personal Responsibility All online correspondence between staff and students must be related to course work, or school sanctioned clubs or activities.
-ASU employees who use social media will not disclose any confidential student information, personal information or images without first obtaining permission (opt-out policy) No community member last names, addresses, email addresses or phone numbers will appear on any form of social media.
-Online behavior should reflect the same standards of honesty, respect, and consideration that are used face-to-face.
-AS U Community Policy: Parent use of Social Media stu on assroom blogs and other social media are powerful tools that open up communication between dents, parents, and teachers.
-This kind of communication and collaboration can have a huge impact learning.
-ASU encourages parents to view and participate in school activities by adding comments en appropriate.
-AS U Parents should adhere to the following guidelines when using Social Media networks: Parents should expect communication from teachers prior to their child's involvement in projects using online social media applications and networks.
+☐ Inform parents: teachers should inform parents prior to their child's involvement in projects using social media networks & applications.
+ASU Community Policy: Online Publishing and Social Media Personal Responsibility All online correspondence between staff and students must be related to course work, or school sanctioned clubs or activities.
+ASU employees who use social media will not disclose any confidential student information, person information or images without first obtaining permission (opt-out policy) No community member last names, addresses, email addresses or phone numbers will appear on an form of social media.
+Online behavior should reflect the same standards of honesty, respect, and consideration that are us face-to-face.
+ASU Community Policy: Parent use of Social Media У Classroom blogs and other social media are powerful tools that open up communication between stud parents, and teachers.
+This kind of communication and collaboration can have a huge impact on learn ASU encourages parents to view and participate in school activities by adding comments when appropriate to the following guidelines when using Social Media networks: ning.
+Parents should expect communication from teachers prior to their child's involvement in projects us online social media applications and networks.
 Parents will not use classroom social media sites for any illegal activity, including violation of data privacy laws.
 Parents are highly encouraged to read and, when appropriate, participate in social media projects.
 Parents may not publish or distribute any information that might be deemed personal about other students in the ASU community.
-Parents are reminded that the first point of contact regarding a classroom concern or classroom activity must be the subject teacher.
+Parents are reminded that the first point of contact regarding a classroom concern or classroom activity be the subject teacher.

-Appendix C:
+Appendix C: Student Photograph & Video Release Form

-Student Photograph & Video Release Form School Website Photos and Video Community Awareness/Public Relations Photos and Video
+School Website Photos and Video Community Awareness/Public Relations Photos and Video